-They may vote at any of the four Early Voting locations in Wilson County during the Early Voting period.
-Early Voting is convenient, fast and they can avoid the possibility of missing an opportunity to vote on Election Day for any unforeseen reason.
-The Early Voting Locations are listed on our website--- www.WilsonElections.com Wilson County voters can vote at ANY of the vote centers locations which will be posted on our website.
+You may vote at any of the Early Voting locations in Wilson County during the Early Voting period.
+Early Voting is convenient, fast and you can avoid the possibility of missing an opportunity to vote on Election Day for any unforeseen reason.
+The Early Voting Locations are listed on our website---- www.WilsonTNVotes.gov Wilson County voters can vote at ANY of the vote centers locations which will be posted on our website.